Human Development Degree

 Society and Human Behavior

 This course examines distinctive modes of inquiry that include both quantitative and qualitative forms.
-This also covers human and psychological development.
+Through research skills, students will delve into the affect of society on human and psychological development.

 Ideas, Cultural Traditions, and Values